 Vegetable Oils which highly refined and processed oils include corn, soybean, canola, safflower, and sunflower oils.

-We observe in our neurofeedback* centers in NYC, Boulder, and Los Angeles, that when a child comes in for brain training to help with focus and school performance, changes are slower if the child has an undiagnosed food allergy.
+We observe in our neurofeedback* centers in NYC, Denver, Boulder and Los Angeles, that when a child comes in for brain training to help with focus and school performance, changes are slower if the child has an undiagnosed food allergy.
 In fact, we often use "no change" reports from moms as a sign that the child may need to get an allergy check.
 In instances where food allergies are found and the child changes his or her diet, we rapidly see positive shifts of in the child's ability to focus on tasks and perform better in school.
 The neurofeedback/diet combination is key.

 A study from 2009 shows that children diagnosed with ADHD who were put on a restricted (no common food allergens) diet had a significant reduction in ADHD symptoms.
 The study recommended parents consider an elimination diet for ADHD kids to rule out symptoms being caused by allergic reactions.